psathyrella/partis/manual.md

 | j_gene         |  J gene in most likely annotation
 | cdr3_length    |  CDR3 length of most likely annotation (IMGT scheme, i.e. including both codons in their entirety)
 | mut_freqs      |  colon-separated list of sequence mutation frequencies (of length 1 if multi-hmm isn't used)
-| seqs           |  colon-separated list of input sequences (of length 1 if multi-hmm isn't used)
+| seqs           |  colon-separated list of query sequences (of length 1 if multi-hmm isn't used), with indels reversed (i.e. such that germline sequences align properly)
 | naive_seq      |  naive (unmutated ancestor) sequence corresponding to most likely annotation
 | v_3p_del       |  length of V 3' deletion in most likely annotation
 | d_5p_del       |  length of D 5' deletion in most likely annotation